-Christopher Booker is an English journalist, author, and has been a columnist for The Sunday Telegraph since 1990.
+Christopher Booker is an English journalist, author, and columnist for The Sunday Telegraph.

 Booker has opposed the scientific consensus on numerous issues including global warming, the link between second-hand smoke and cancer, and the negative health effects of asbestos. ,